nextcord/nextcord/docs/migrating.rst

 v1.0 is one of the biggest breaking changes in the library due to a complete redesign.

-The amount of changes are so massive and long that for all intents and purposes, it is a completely new library.
+The number of changes is so massive and long that for all intents and purposes, it is a completely new library.

-Part of the redesign involves making things more easy to use and natural.
+Part of the redesign involves making things easier to use and natural.
 Things are done on the :ref:`models <discord_api_models>` instead of requiring a :class:`Client` instance to do any work.

 Python Version Change